ThioJoe/Thio-Universal-Agent/README.md

 * **Single Portable `Exe` - NO Installation Required** - Releases are compiled with single-exe mode, it's just one file.
    * _No_ bloated 🤡Python🤡 or 🤡NodeJS🤡 or other environment installation.
    * _ZERO_ Third-Party Dependencies 😤 (Uses core .NET Libraries and official Microsoft packages only) _#AllMyHomiesHateDependencies_
   * Ideal for running in VMs and Sandboxes.
-Spin up a fresh sandbox instance and it's ready to go, just set the API key.
+Spin up a fresh sandbox instance and it's ready to go, just configure your provider settings.
 * **Visual-Only Operation**: Works on any app, regardless of underlying framework, because it relies strictly on screen pixels.
-* **Multiple AI Providers**: Supports Google Gemini (default), OpenAI (ChatGPT), and Anthropic (Claude).
+* **Multiple AI Providers**: Supports Google Gemini (default), OpenAI (ChatGPT), OpenAI-compatible chat-completions services, and Anthropic (Claude).

 ### Additional Features:
 * **Human Control Only Mode**: Enabled by default.
 The AI guides you with step-by-step instructions and on-screen click markers, but it never sends mouse or keyboard input until you disable that mode.